DHTMLX/docs-spreadsheet/docs/react_integration.md

 export default App;
 ~~~

-Now when we start the app, we should see Spreadsheet loaded with data on a page.
+After that, when we start the app, we should see Spreadsheet loaded with data on a page.

 ![Spreadsheet initialization](assets/integrations/svelte_spreadsheet_init.png)

+Now you should have a basic setup for integrating DHTMLX Spreadsheet with React.
+You can customize the code according to your specific requirements.